Wayne Fisk

-Chief Master Sergeant Wayne Fisk (born April 6, 1945) was directly involved in the famed Son Tay POW camp raid and the rescue of the crew of the SS Mayagüez.
+Chief Master Sergeant Wayne Fisk (born April 6, 1945) is a retired United States Air Force pararescueman.
+He was involved in Operation Ivory Coast, the raid on the Son Tay prisoner of war camp, and later the rescue of the crew of the SS Mayagüez.
 When the Mayagüez was hijacked by Cambodian Communist forces in May 1975, Fisk was a member of the assault force that successfully recovered the ship and the entrapped United States Marines.
-For his actions, he was presented with his second Silver Star.
+For his actions, he was awarded his second Silver Star.

-Concluding the Mayagüez mission, he was recognized as the last American serviceman to engage Communist forces in ground combat in Southeast Asia.
+Concluding the Mayagüez mission, Fisk was recognized as the last American serviceman to engage Communist forces in ground combat in Southeast Asia.
 In 1979, he was the first Air Force enlisted recipient of the US Jaycees Ten Outstanding Young Men of America.
 In 1986, he became the first director of the Air Force Enlisted Heritage Hall on Maxwell AFB-Gunter Annex.

-Biography
+Early life

-Chief Master Sergeant Wayne Fisk was born in Waldport, Oregon, on April 6, 1945, and raised on the Oregon Coast.
+Wayne Fisk was born in Waldport, Oregon, on April 6, 1945, and raised on the Oregon Coast.
 In high school, Wayne was a member of the honor society, an award-winning cadet in the Alaska Civil Air Patrol, and he even turned down an appointment to the United States Air Force Academy to care for his terminally ill mother.
 In March 1966, Fisk enlisted in the Air Force and was accepted for pararescue training.

+Air Force career

-In 1967, he served at Eglin AFB, Florida, until assigned to the 40th Aerospace Rescue and Recovery Squadron (40th ARRS) at Udorn Royal Thai Air Force Base, Thailand performing combat rescue missions in both Laos and North Vietnam.
-One year later, he transferred to Kindley Air Force Base, Bermuda, as a member of the Air Force primary recovery team for Apollo missions 8, 9, and 10.
+In 1967, Fisk served at Eglin AFB, Florida, until assigned to the 40th Aerospace Rescue and Recovery Squadron (40th ARRS) at Udorn Royal Thai Air Force Base, Thailand, performing combat rescue missions in both Laos and North Vietnam.
+One year later, he transferred to Kindley Air Force Base, Bermuda, as a member of the Air Force primary recovery team for Apollo missions 8, 9 and 10.

-After only 11 months in Bermuda, Fisk voluntarily returned to Southeast Asia for two more consecutive tours with the 40th ARRS.
-It was during this time that then-Staff Sergeant Fisk participated in the famed Son Tay POW Camp Raid in November 1970 and received the Silver Star for his actions.
+After only 11 months in Bermuda, Fisk voluntarily returned to Southeast Asia for two more consecutive tours with the 37th Aerospace Rescue and Recovery Squadron.
+It was during this time that then-Staff Sergeant Fisk participated in Operation Ivory Coast, the raid on the Son Tay prisoner of war camp, in November 1970 and received the Silver Star for his actions.
 From 1972 to 1974, he instructed at the USAF Pararescue School at Hill AFB, Utah, and was honored as the training wing's outstanding NCO instructor.

-Fisk later returned to the 40th ARRS in Thailand as a Technical Sergeant and participated in Operation Eagle Pull, the evacuation of Phnom Penh, Cambodia.
+Fisk later returned to the 40th ARRS in Thailand as a technical sergeant and participated in Operation Eagle Pull, the evacuation of Phnom Penh, Cambodia.
 In May 1975, when Cambodian communist forces hijacked the Mayagüez in what came to be known as the Mayaguez incident.
 Fisk, flying aboard Knife 51, a 21st Special Operations Squadron CH-53, was a member of the assault force that successfully recovered the ship, attempted to rescue the crew, and liberated the entrapped US Marines.
-Knife 51 was the last helicopter to evacuate the Marines from Koh Tang and Fisk was the last Air Force serviceman to leave the ground having combed the beach for stragglers, Fisk received his second Silver Star for this operation.
+Knife 51 was the last helicopter to evacuate the Marines from Koh Tang and Fisk was the last Air Force serviceman to leave the ground, having combed the beach for stragglers.
+Fisk received his second Silver Star for this operation.